pnwairfire/bluesky/README.md

 #### Mac OSX

-On a Mac, the docker daemon runs inside a Linux VM.
+On a Mac, you have two options: Docker for Mac or docker toolbox, which runs the docker daemon inside a Linux VM.
+These instructions cover using docker toolbox, because, at the time of writing, Docker for Mac is still beta.
 The first time you use docker, you'll need to create a vm:

     docker-machine create --driver virtualbox docker-default